 The Program

-The UGA Institute for Disaster Management offers one of the nation’s only Master of Public Health programs with a concentration in Disaster Management.
-The two-year, in-person MPH program is designed for students from varied backgrounds who wish to pursue a career in emergency preparedness, public health, or disaster management.
+The Institute for Disaster Management (IDM) offers one of the nation’s only MPH programs with a concentration in Disaster Management.
+The two-year, in-person program is designed for students from varied backgrounds who wish to pursue a career in emergency preparedness, public health, or disaster management.

 At IDM, experiential learning opportunities are at the core of our teaching principles.
 Applying hands-on skills through training and disaster exercises prepares our students to be the next generation of leaders throughout their community and worldwide.
 Our multidisciplinary group of instructors has varying backgrounds and areas of expertise.
 This diversity enhances student instruction through all phases of disasters, from mitigation to response.